flying-ostrich/ez-diagram/docs/index.md

 - enable undo & redo

 ### more built in shapes
-- UML shapes such as UML class 、 UML interface 、 UML active 、UML live line ...
+- UML shapes. such as UML class 、 UML interface 、 UML active 、UML live line ...
+- line shapes. such as segment line 、 curved line ...